If you would like to know what was trending in 2018, keep reading!

 VR will be talked about, shown and pushed in the market for at least some time longer.
 This is a trend that will not likely vanish overnight.
 If it fits in your narrative, including it makes a lot of sense.back to menu ↑

-Depositphotos sees graphic design becoming all about combing different graphic elements to make one visually impactful image.
+Depositphotos sees graphic design becoming all about combing different graphic elements to make the one visually impactful image.

 In some way, this trend talks about a more sensorial, non-flat aesthetic with the reminiscence of the past.
 And other agencies are reporting similar trends in their own research.

 This style is the perfect opportunity to let your creativity flow and find new ways to make your visuals pop.
-It's hard to say how long collages will be a trend, but they won't be really dated anytime soon anyways, so it's worth to give it a try.back to menu ↑
+It's hard to say how long collages will be a trend, but they won't be really dated anytime soon anyway, so it's worth to give it a try.back to menu ↑

 Bold Color and Effects